Award-Winning Poway Trombonist Staying Home, Even if School Reopens

 “It sounded great,” said the 18-year-old, who dabbles in mixing his own music on YouTube.
 “It was awesome.
 It’s a true honor.”

-Whitson hasn’t collaborated in person with anyone since March of his junior year.
+Whitson hasn’t performed with his classmates on campus since March of his junior year.

 Local